 title(its short title displayed in the sidebar and category views) and the

 path, which is the doc's URL.

-- Ensure that you've emulated the indenting based on the surrounding nav file content or other nav files.
+- Ensure that you've emulated the standard nav file formatting and indenting.

 Because the nav file and the actual folder structure aren't connected, there are two different ways to "move docs":

 - Move a doc in the nav files: preferred and most common procedure.